kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(Boolean) getBackface()`
-Returns whether the backface culling is enabled.
+Returns whether the backface culling of this node is enabled.

 ### `(DivSugar.Node) setBackface(backface)`
 Sets whether to enable the backface culling of this node.
 This method is chainable.

 ### `(Boolean) getClip()`
-Returns whether the clipping child nodes is enabled.
+Returns whether the child node clipping of this node is enabled.

 ### `(DivSugar.Node) setClip(clip)`
-Sets whether to enable the child nodes clipping of this node.
+Sets whether to enable the child node clipping of this node.
 This method is chainable.

 ### `(Number) getOpacity()`